alexander-ratzan/NBA-Machine-Learning/README.md

 pip install basketball_reference_web_scraper --ignore-installed
 ```

+Run all cells in order for data loading (be patient).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.